-The advice I heard the most going into the test was to just treat it like a ride with a friend, but a friend that who hasn’t ridden for a while and is quite strict...
+The advice I heard the most going into the test was to just treat it like a ride with a friend, but a friend that hasn’t ridden for a while and is quite strict...
 This friend is telling you where to go, and you want to set a good example on how to ride properly.
-Ultimately just try to stay calm and relaxed, enjoy the ride and remember the little things: cancelling indicators, carrying out lifesavers and observations before changing direction (or doing anything really), plus anything your instructor has specifically focused on with you.
+Ultimately just try to stay calm and relaxed, enjoy the ride and remember the little things: canceling indicators, carrying out lifesavers and observations before changing direction (or doing anything really), plus anything your instructor has specifically focused on with you.

 Most importantly, just have fun.
-Try not to be too self-critical thinking you’ve fluffed it early on - I did, after passing a cyclist and being slightly too close with my following distance on one occasion I was already planning the re-sit, but I still ended up passing first time with just those two "faults" as minors.
+Try not to be too self-critical thinking you’ve fluffed it early on - I did, after passing a cyclist and being slightly too close with my following distance on one occasion I was already planning the re-sit, but I still ended up passing the first time with just those two "faults" as minors.
 All in all, not too bad!

-In all honesty I will miss the riding and training with CamRider, and I couldn't have done it without them.
+In all honesty, I will miss the riding and training with CamRider, and I couldn't have done it without them.
 At no point did this feel like ‘training’ and more just a ride with a mate.
 They are top guys (and gals) and I cannot recommend them enough.